Interdicting Restructuring Networks with Applications in Illicit Trafficking: Introduction

 \subsection{Paper Organization}

-The paper is organized as follows: Section \ref{statement} formally introduces the max flow network interdiction problem with restructuring, describes properties on when restructuring will not increase the flow, and interprets these properties in the context of disrupting illicit networks.
+The paper is organized as follows: Section \ref{statement} formally introduces the max flow network interdiction problem with restructuring, describes properties on when restructuring will not increase the flow, and interprets these properties in the context of disrupting drug trafficking networks.
+Section \ref{modeling} discusses how drug trafficking networks can be modeled as max flow network interdiction problems, and how we model when the network is able to restructure.
 Section \ref{algorithm} derives a column-and-constraint generation algorithm that utilizes partial information from previous iterations.
-Section \ref{compare} compares this algorithm to other column-and-constraint generation algorithms, and Section \ref{analysis} analyzes the results on illicit trafficking networks.
+Section \ref{compare} compares this algorithm to other column-and-constraint generation algorithms, and Section \ref{analysis} analyzes the results on drug trafficking networks.
 Section \ref{conclude} concludes the paper and discusses directions of future work.